What is Cost Aggregation? A Key Technique for Reporting on Multiple Projects

 Cost Aggregation in Project Management

-Cost aggregation in project management is widely used by project managers to streamline financial reporting across various initiatives.
+Cost aggregation in project management is widely used by project managers to streamline cost reporting across various initiatives.
 The Project Management Professional (PMP) exam often references cost aggregation as a key concept for controlling budgets in large-scale projects.
 If you're preparing for the PMP or similar certifications, understanding cost aggregation PMP will be essential.

 This method is also invaluable for organizations employing an integrated project management system.
-When combined with tools like earned value management or forecasting, cost aggregation provides real-time insights into the financial status of ongoing projects, making it easier to manage costs proactively rather than reactively.
+When combined with tools like earned value management or construction cost forecasting, cost aggregation provides real-time insights into the financial status of ongoing projects, making it easier to manage costs proactively rather than reactively.

 For a closer look at tools that can help with cost tracking, check out Mastt's resources on the Capital Project Cost Tracker in Excel.